Russia accuses West of plotting 'provocations' in Ukraine

 In a move that further beefs up forces near Ukraine, Russia has sent an unspecified number of troops from the country’s far east to its ally Belarus, which shares a border with Ukraine, for major war games that run through Feb.
 20. Ukrainian officials have said that Moscow could use Belarusian territory to launch a potential multi-pronged invasion.

-On Thursday, Russia also announced sweeping naval drills that would involve 140 warships and more than 60 aircraft.
-The Russian Defense Ministry said that the exercise that will run through February will be conducted in both littoral waters and some more distant areas that are “operationally important,” including the Mediterranean, northeastern Atlantic and the Pacific Ocean.

-Vanessa Gera in Warsaw, Poland, and Lorne Cook in Brussels, contributed to this report.
+Vanessa Gera in Warsaw and Lorne Cook in Brussels contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.